Read This First

 Prompt 1: George Lakoff suggests that metaphors permeate our subjective realities.
 Provide an explanation of his basic conclusions.

-The section turns on George Lakoff’s Theory on Metaphors, Metaphors as Cognitive Tools, and Conceptual Metaphor Theory.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep George Lakoff’s Theory on Metaphors, Metaphors as Cognitive Tools, and Conceptual Metaphor Theory in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep George Lakoff’s Theory on Metaphors distinct from Metaphors as Cognitive Tools.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep George Lakoff’s Theory on Metaphors distinct from Metaphors as Cognitive Tools.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This metaphor influences our discourse about arguments (e.g., “He attacked every weak point in my argument”), shaping them as conflicts to be won rather than cooperative engagements.